 Those applicants that have a builder under contract but are interested in the Voluntary Buyout should be advised that they must stop construction.

 Pre-Demolition

-Property Keys: After closing, The County's consultant places the property keys in a lockbox and secures the lockbox to the property.
+Property Keys: After closing, The County's closing attorney will deliver the keys to the property and all closing documents to the CDBG-DR/MIT Grant Manager. to the property.